dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/example1/README.md

 Description of the example
 ==========================
 This example demonstrates a ground-state calculation with fully periodic boundary conditions on BCC Mo 4x4x4 supercell with a mono-vacancy.
-ONCV pseudopotential from sg15 database, GGA exchange correlation, and Fermi-Dirac smearing temperature of 500 K are used.
+ONCV pseudopotential from sg15 database, PBE exchange correlation, and Fermi-Dirac smearing temperature of 500 K are used.

 Studies to be performed
 =======================